AikeL01/ESP32-Fingerprint-Keypad-Locker/README.md

 1. Connect all components according to the pin configuration
 2. Install the required libraries:
    - Adafruit Fingerprint Library
-   - Keypad Library
+   - SimpleKeypad Library
-   - LiquidCrystal_I2C Library
+   - LCD_I2C Library
 3. Upload the code to your ESP32
 4. Open the serial monitor at 115200 baud to view system status